-IFBW reserves the right to reject any advertising for any or no reason, at any time, without liability, even though previously acknowledged or accepted;
+IFBWC reserves the right to reject any advertising for any or no reason, at any time, without liability, even though previously acknowledged or accepted;

-The acceptance or execution of an order is subject to IFBW approval of copy text, display and illustration;
+The acceptance or execution of an order is subject to IFBWC approval of copy text, display and illustration;

 All rates and units of space are subject to change without notice;

-The liability of IFBW for any error for which it may be held legally responsible will be limited to the running of one same-size make-good advertisement in the Illinois Bulletin.
-The IFBW will not, in any event, be liable for loss of income or profits or any consequential damages; and
+The liability of IFBWC for any error for which it may be held legally responsible will be limited to the running of one same-size make-good advertisement in the Illinois Bulletin.
+The IFBWC will not, in any event, be liable for loss of income or profits or any consequential damages; and

-Acceptance of an advertisement by IFBW Illinois does not convey an endorsement of the product or service.
-Political advertisement is acceptable with the candidates being aware that the ad will be accompanied with a line stating: "This ad does not reflect the endorsement of the IFBW.
+Acceptance of an advertisement by IFBWC Illinois does not convey an endorsement of the product or service.
+Political advertisement is acceptable with the candidates being aware that the ad will be accompanied with a line stating: "This ad does not reflect the endorsement of the IFBWC.
 NOTE: Rework the language

 CHAPTER 8

-CANDIDATES FOR IFBW OFFICE/APPOINTMENTS
+CANDIDATES FOR IFBWC OFFICE/APPOINTMENTS

 STATE OFFICERS